Social Media Policy

 Judiciousness

-Privacy and confidentiality rights of others may not be violated (including, but not limited to, classmates, faculty, field instructors, colleagues, family members, friends, acquaintances, and/or clients).
+Privacy and confidentiality rights of others may not be violated (including, but not limited to, classmates, faculty, practicum instructors, colleagues, family members, friends, acquaintances, and/or clients).
 Ask permission if you plan to share conversations or events that carried an expectation of privacy.
 What you decide to post is accessible to the masses, so carefully consider your content before posting.
 Social media sites are public domains and all information can be accessed by anyone.
 Once information is in cyber space, it never goes away.
 Pay close attention to the NASW Code of Ethics 1.07 Privacy and Confidentiality, which states the following:

 Social workers should take precautions to ensure and maintain the confidentiality of information transmitted to other parties through the use of computers, electronic mail, facsimile machines, telephones and telephone answering machines, and other electronic or computer technology.
 Disclosure of identifying information should be avoided whenever possible.